Kludex/mangum/docs/asgi.md

 ## Background

 We can think about the ASGI framework support without referencing an existing implementation.
-There are no framework-specific rules or dependencies in the adapater class, and all applications will be treated the same.
+There are no framework-specific rules or dependencies in the adapter class, and all applications will be treated the same.

 Let's invent an API for a non-existent microframework to demonstrate things further.
-This could represent ***any*** ASGI framework application:
+This could represent *any* ASGI framework application:

 ```python
 import framework